16- 29 October 2020 (14-days) Pakistan's Autumn Hunza Valley

 - Airport transfers and inter-town travel by chartered bus is covered.

-- Not covered meals (except breakfast), visa fees, airport taxes, security taxes & fuel surcharge.
+- Not covered meals (except breakfast estimate RM50-60 per day), online visa fees (USD8.14), airport taxes, security taxes & fuel surcharge (approximately RM580).

 - Not covered helicopter charges in case of use for rescue; Optional excursions or deviations from the scheduled tour.